mayankpahadia1993/ContigValidator/README.md

 This file is generated for all the inputs.
 It stores the alignments done by bwa.
 It is generated only if bwa step is not skipped.

 ###*.alignments
 This file is generated for all the inputs.
-In the file, there is one row for one contig/read.
+In the file, there is one row per contig/read.
 Each row has two columns.
 First column is the contig/read id.
 The second column is a binary number.
 '1' represents that the contig is present exactly in the reference.
 '0' represents that it is not.
 It is tab separated.

 # Contact